Trial Preparation for Utah Paralegals and Legal Assistants

 NFPA - National Federation of Paralegal Associations

-This webinar is open to the public and is designed to qualify for 6.0 CLE hours, including 1.0 ethics hour, for paralegals in New Hampshire.
+This webinar is open to the public and is designed to qualify for 6.0 CLE hours, including 1.0 ethics hour, for paralegals in Utah.
 Paralegal certification is not required to participate in this course.

 The National Federation of Paralegal Associations (NFPA) has approved this course for 6.0 total CLE credits, which includes 5.0 general CLE credits and 1.0 ethics CLE credit.